lizard-buzzard/persistent-token-rememberme-authentication/README.md

 The purpose of this work was to understand '__remember me__' HttpSecurity configuration of WebSecurityConfigurerAdapter which is based on __Persistent Token Approach__.

 #### A List of References ####
-There are a lot of articles and code examples in the Internet which didn't give me enough clear understanding.
+There are a lot of articles and code examples in the Internet which haven't given me enough clear understanding so I decided to develop such a code example by myself.

 Here is a list of references that it's worth to look through:
 * [Spring Security Reference.
 18.3 Persistent Token Approach](https://docs.spring.io/spring-security/site/docs/5.0.0.BUILD-SNAPSHOT/reference/htmlsingle/#remember-me-persistent-token)